MicrosoftDocs/appcenter-docs/CONTRIBUTING-INTERNAL.md

     - If the PR doesn't meet the criteria:
         - A “needs-human-review" label will be added.
-        - The designated pull request reviewers for the repository have to review the pull request (right now this is Amy Burns)
+        - The designated pull request reviewers for the repository must review the pull request (right now this is Amy Burns)
         - The reviewer will check the content, particularly for these quality issues listed.
         - If there are issues, they add a comment #hold-off and notify the author to fix.
         - The author will need to fix the issues in a timely manner and add #sign-off when they are happy that the issues are fixed.